IronCoreLabs/tenant-security-client-nodejs/CONTRIBUTING.md

 #### Complete Integration Tests

-We've created a number of accounts within a Config Broker dev enviroment that have tenants set up for all the different KMS types that we support.
+We've created a number of accounts within a Config Broker dev environment that have tenants set up for all the different KMS types that we support.
 This allows us to run a more complete suite of integration tests that exercise more parts of both the client as well as the Tenant Security Proxy.
 These tests are not runnable by the public.
 You can view the results of these test runs in [CI](https://github.com/IronCoreLabs/tenant-security-client-nodejs/actions).

 ## Publishing